jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Standards/3_Automotive.typ

 In the literature, one contribution could be found that describes the use of structural integral tanks in automobiles @Bleser2012.
 In this, the torsional stiffness of the body was to be increased with the help of #gl_("cfrp") tanks.
 The latter is mainly due to the closed form of the hydrogen high-pressure cylinder.
 It is mentioned that a first preliminary test was carried out by Opel.
 In this, tension bands were wrapped around the tanks, as shown in @fig_5.
 In this configuration, the introduction of moments and longitudinal forces is only possible to a limited extent.
-The tension bands press the cylinders against the carrier system.
-If a longitudinal force were to be exerted on a cylinder, the only resistance to displacement would be the frictional force.
-The same applies for a moment around the longitudinal axis.
-The moment would cause a rotation around the longitudinal axis of the cylinders.
-Analogously, it would only be a frictional force that would generate resistance.

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/1_Chap/0_Standards/1_KFZ_Tanks.png",